Your Feedback

 Figure 4.
 Energy indices of Nigeria

-The share of renewable energy in electricity production is practically non-existent, and in the list of countries in 2017 the country has a zero value for this indicator.
+The share of renewable energy in electricity production is practically non-existent, and in 2022 only 0.2% of power came from renewables.

 In terms of electricity consumption per capita, the country is 191st in the world, however, for the indicator of combination of electricity production-consumption, Nigeria is 54th in the ranked list of 216 countries.